PeterEFrancis/gin-rummy-AI/docs/catalog.md

 Started work on working backwards towards the SimpleGinRummyPlayer so that we could find where in our process we deviated from good data.
 Calculated distributions and plotted them.
 Did a lot of comparisons between the Alpha player and the SimpleGinRummyPlayer to determine how we weren't able to replicate our earlier data.

 We think that the issue lies in how we had calculated `num_hit_cards` before and after we factored out calculating features to `OurUtilities`.

+### Wednesday 5/27/20

+Debug Wednesday -- why the new data collection is different from the original system (specifically number of hit cards is off).
+Somewhat fixed this issue and reduced the number of discrepancies in one game with seed 0 to five.
+We need to heavily clean the `Player` class.
+Specifically, `unknownCards` needs to be fixed.